kirilcvetkov92/Lane-Detection/readme.md

 * A possible improvement would using of non-linear models that can learn how one lane is represented in the road, considering not only the edges, but many features as well.\
 I think that Neural networks, especially Convolutional Neural Networks can be trained to get all\
-the regions(anchors) representing the lanes, so we can\
-draw spline between the anchors, with using spline interpolations or similar numeric methods.\
+the regions(anchors) representing the lanes, so we can draw spline between the anchors, with using spline interpolations or similar numeric methods.\
 * I think that this model will solve the shortcomings mentioned before, potential improvement is that we can train the model with data generated from different conditions with different type of noise,\
   so our system can be more robust and if properly trained, it can adapt to all drastic changes that can happen.

+Example videos :